 - Addressing either expropriation risk or country risk via the discount risk is conceptually problematic and, to the extent possible, these risks should be accounted for via adjustments to expected cash flows.
 To the extent that this is not possible, the expert should strive to reduce the element of ad hoc subjectivity in the approach taken and to match any adjustment to the discount rate as closely as possible to the risks he or she is seeking to capture.

-1 Ronnie Barnes is a principal, and Phillip-George Pryce and Dustin Walpert are analysts at Cornerstone Research in London.
+1 Ronnie Barnes is a principal and Phillip-George Pryce is a senior analyst at Cornerstone Research in London.

 3 See, for example, Guaracachi America, Inc. and Rurelec Plc v.
 The Plurinational State of Bolivia (PSA Case No. 2011-17), Award, 31 January 2014, paragraph 453; Phillips Petroleum Company Venezuela Limited and ConocoPhillips Petrozuata B.V. v.
 Petróleos De Venezuela, S.A., Corpoguanipa, S.A., and PDVSA Petróleo, S.A.
 (C-20550/ASM), Award, 24 April 2018, paragraph 1127.

-4 Barnes, R., 2018, The International Comparative Legal Guide to: Investor-State Arbitration 2019, Chapter 4: 'Issues in Cross-Border Valuation and the Implications for Damages Assessments in Investor-State Disputes', ICLG, 1st ed., pp. 22–23, for a discussion of the concept of 'expected' cash flows.
+4 R Barnes, 'Issues in Cross-Border Valuation and the Implications for Damages Assessments in Investor-State Disputes' in The International Comparative Legal Guide to: Investor-State Arbitration 2019 ICLG, 1st edn, 2018, pp. 22–23, for a discussion of the concept of 'expected' cash flows.

 5 This is not necessarily the case.
 A quantum expert might argue that any assessment of future cash flows is too speculative, and that a valuation based on book value or the original cost of investment is appropriate.
 Alternatively, the quantum expert may be a proponent of the 'multiples-based' approach to valuation, which relies on the identification of comparable investments or transactions, or both.
 A discussion of the relative merits of these different valuation methodologies is beyond the scope of this chapter.

-12 Tim Koller, Marc Goedhart and David Wessels (2015).
-Valuation: measuring and managing the value of companies.
-6th Edition.
-John Wiley and Sons, p.
+12 Tim Koller, Marc Goedhart and David Wessels Valuation: measuring and managing the value of companies, 6th edn, John Wiley and Sons, 2015, p.
 714.

 13 The determination of the risk-free rate is somewhat more straightforward, although there are moderately complex issues to address regarding, for example, the maturity or tenor of the rate to use.
 The key point is that the rate used must match the currency in which the expected future cash flows are denominated.
 Even if the investment is located in an emerging market country, if the forecasts of expected future cash flows are denominated in US dollars, a US risk-free rate should be used in the discount rate.
 The rationale is as follows: the emerging market risk-free rate is higher than the US risk-free rate because of an anticipated depreciation of the emerging market currency with respect to the US dollar.
 However, this anticipated depreciation will (or at least should, if the exercise has been performed properly) have been incorporated into the expected future cash flow forecasts.
 Consequently, discounting this expected US dollar denominated future cash flow stream at a discount rate that includes the emerging market risk-free rate, would lead to a double counting of the expected future weakness of the emerging market currency.